stackcollision/GardenConquest/README.md

 If there is a tie in grid counts between factions, no one gets the reward.

+### Rule Enforcement

+Class-based rule enforcement is applied in two ways:

+* Immediately when you try to place a block.
+If it would bring you over the limit, it's removed.
+* Over time if your Ship/Station goes over the limit itself, i.e.
+	* its classifier is removed/destroyed
+	* you replace its classifier with one that has lower limits
+	* it merges with another grid
+	* it was created before the mod was applied

+### Example Gameplay Walkthrough

+When you first place a new grid, it will be **Unclassified**:
+* you can place up to 25 of any block
+* you're not allowed any of these per player/faction, so it will eventually be removed

+When a grid loads into a server with this mod enabled, it will be **Unclassified**:
+* you can't place any new blocks until you have less than 25
+* any existing blocks over 25 will eventually be removed
+* you're not allowed any per player/faction, so it will eventually be removed.

+To get around these issues, use/adapt the provided spawn ship or gather enough materials to build your own **Unlicensed** Hull Classifier:
+* you can place up to 100 blocks, with certain limits.
+* anything over 100 will eventually be removed
+* you're allowed 2 per player/faction.
+* These can have some weaponry on them.

+Use these (plus any existing ships that haven't yet been removed) to capture CPs and get **License Components**.

+You can use those to build bigger and better Hull Classifiers.
+These will allow you to place and keep more blocks

 ## Contributing

 See the [Contributing section of our wiki]